North Cotswolds - Stow-on-the-Wold

 Notgrove Long Barrow: Stone age burial chamber.
 Not as well preserved as Belas Knap near Winchcombe.

 Walking in the Cotswolds: Recommended guidebooks and maps for walking in the Cotswolds.
-We use these guides: Cotswold Classic Walks (Goldeneye), Jarrold Short Walks Cotswolds (Jarrold), Cotswolds and More Cotswolds Pathfinder Guides (Jarrold).
+We use these guides: Cotswold Classic Walks (Goldeneye), Cotswold Short Walks (Pathfinder Guide), The Cotswolds Walks and More Cotswolds Walks (Pathfinder Guides).
 Using those books, I listed our favorite hikes in this area below.
 All are circular walks - begin and end at the same spot.

 Stow-on-the-Wold, Broadwell and Donnington (Pathfinder - More Cotswolds - 3hrs): Lovely walk around Stow, with some parts on roads.